 Millie’s Trust was set up by Joanne and Dan Thompson in 2012 after their nine-month-old daughter Millie tragically died whilst choking on food at nursery.

-Early Years Foundation Stage (EYFS) guidelines state that one person with a current paediatric first aid certificate (12 hours) should be available when children are present.
+The Early Years Foundation Stage (EYFS) guidelines state that only one person with a current paediatric first aid certificate (12 hours) needs to be available when children are present.
 Worryingly, the same applies to outings.

 As part of gaining Millie’s Mark, all settings must ensure that staff are trained in either:

 - The full Two Day / 12 Hour Paediatric First Aid Course or